Last Updated on 2 days by traveldrafts

 Bonsai

 Bonsai refers to the art of growing and training miniature trees in containers.
 It is a form of living sculpture.
-Although traditional art from Japan has spread worldwide, many people partake in it.
+Although traditional Japanese art has spread worldwide, many people engage with it.
 There are notable international bonsai artists and competitions, and it is a popular hobby.

 Actually, Bonsai originated in China but spread and developed in Japan.
 It is associated with harmony and balance and involves patience and simplicity.
 It is very associated with Zen philosophy.